fbpx

 Landlords handle tasks like property maintenance and repairs.
 This enables more time for leisure and relaxation.

-So, renting in retirement is reasonably commonplace, even if homeownership remains the norm for retirees who can afford it.
+So, renting in retirement is reasonably commonplace.
+This is true even if homeownership remains the norm for retirees who can afford it.

 Rising house prices will likely make renting even more prevalent in the future.